eizelele/CS-REPOSITORY-/README.md

 2. Reduce wasted food and missed maintenance by at least 80% through pantry tracking, expiration monitoring, and repair reminders.

-3. Support Filipino households with localized features such as Pinoy recipe suggestions and synced grocery lists.

-4. Enhance safety and coordination with real-time family member location tracking.

-5. Create a single platform that combines features of existing apps while tailoring them to the needs of Filipino families.
+3. Create a single platform that combines features of existing apps while tailoring them to the needs of Filipino families.